pradyunsg/sphinx-basic-ng/docs/usage/components/view-this-page.md

 This will add a single `a[href]` tag, with the text "View this page".

+This uses the user-provided source repository links if provided.
+If they're not provided and the documentation is built with `html_copy_source = True` _and_ `html_show_sourcelink = True` (which are the default), the link points to the Sphinx-copied sources.

 You also need to declare the following in `theme.conf`'s `options` section:

 ```ini